 show ntp server-list: get the list of servers and with which server the swich is synchronized

 show log swlog timestamp <mounth/day/year> <hour:minute>: only logs since the specified hour

 swlog output socket <syslog_server_ip>

 STP can operates in two modes: flat and 1x1.
-In flat mode, there is only one instance for the whole switch whereas in 1x1 mode, there is one instance per VLAN.
-I recommand the 1x1 mode (now the default one).
+In flat mode, there is only one instance for the whole switch whereas in 1x1 mode, there is one instance per VLAN (like pvst on Cisco switches or vstp on Juniper ones).
+I recommend the 1x1 mode if you do not want to go the MSTP way.
 Change STP mode:

 bridge mode (flat|1x1)